 The table below clarifies, how much you can claim for Ryanair delayed flight.

-If Ryanair’s flight was delayed for more than two hours, passengers are entitled to ‘right to care’ assistance.
+If Ryanair flight delays for more than two hours, passengers are entitled to ‘Right to Care’ assistance.

 Ryanair canceled flight compensation

-Ryanair Airlines can cancel a flight for a number of reasons.
+Ryanair can cancel a flight for several reasons.
 If you have experienced flight cancellations, you could be eligible for compensation under Regulation EC 261/2004.

-The amount to claim for canceled flight is between 125€ and 600€ depending upon …
+The amount to claim for a canceled flight is between 125€ and 600€ depending upon …

 - days you were informed before